Meissel–Mertens constant

-In the limit, the sum of the reciprocals of the primes < n and the function ln(ln n) are separated by a constant, the Meissel–Mertens constant (labelled M above).
+In the limit, the sum of the reciprocals of the primes $\leq n$ and the function $\ln(\ln n)$ are separated by a constant, the Meissel–Mertens constant M.

-The Meissel–Mertens constant (named after Ernst Meissel and Franz Mertens), also referred to as the Mertens constant, Kronecker's constant (after Leopold Kronecker), Hadamard–de la Vallée-Poussin constant (after Jacques Hadamard and Charles Jean de la Vallée-Poussin), or the prime reciprocal constant, is a mathematical constant in number theory, defined as the limiting difference between the harmonic series summed only over the primes and the natural logarithm of the natural logarithm:
+In mathematics, the Meissel–Mertens constant, named after Ernst Meissel and Franz Mertens, also referred to as the Mertens constant, Kronecker's constant (after Leopold Kronecker), the Hadamard–de la Vallée-Poussin constant (after Jacques Hadamard and Charles Jean de la Vallée-Poussin), or the prime reciprocal constant, is a mathematical constant that arises in number theory.
+It is defined as the limiting difference between the harmonic series summed over the primes and the natural logarithm of the natural logarithm: